tsawler/goblender-docs/cms.md

 </div>

 Saved templates can be used on site pages, blog posts, or news items.
 To use a template, first either create a new page, or edit an existing one.
 To use the template, click on the "Page" icon in the **Content Strip** (it's the third one from the top).
 A panel will slide out from the left of the screen displaying your saved templates.

 Click on the template that you want to use, and click okay in the confimration dialog that appears.

 Your page is now replaced with the selected template.

+## Modifying HTML

+If you have the necessary permissions to do so, and you are comfortable editing HTML directly, you can access the HTML for the full page by clicking on the bottom icon on the **Content Strip**.
+Just click on it, and you will see the full HTML for the current page.

+If you want to modify the HTML for a given snippet, though, instead of the full page, edit the page (from the **wrench menu**), click in the snippet you want to work on, and then click on the yellowish **...** button on the top, or on the right.
+You can access the snippet's HTML from there.

+If you don't see the HTML icon on the **Content Strip** on in the **...** menu, go to your profile page (under the **wrench menu**) and turn on the **Enable advanced editing tools** toggle button.